longturn/freeciv21/docs/Contributing/pull-request.rst

 One more thing to note here, this section is only talking about making changes to the Freeciv21 repository and has not really talked about the Games repository, nor talked about Rulesets or Tilesets.
-In this scenario, there isn't any compiling going on.
+In this scenario, there is not any compiling going on.
 The Ruleset or Tileset editor is editing files and testing locally.
 The Longturn Games repository is effectively a repository of Rulesets.